traefik/mesh/docs/content/configuration.md

 - Tracing can be enabled.

 - Access-Control List (ACL) mode can be enabled.
-    This configures Maesh to run in ACL mode, where all traffic become forbidden unless explicitly allowed via an SMI [TrafficTarget](https://github.com/servicemeshinterface/smi-spec/blob/master/traffic-access-control.md).
+    This configures Maesh to run in ACL mode, where all traffic is forbidden unless explicitly allowed via an SMI [TrafficTarget](https://github.com/servicemeshinterface/smi-spec/blob/master/traffic-access-control.md).
     Please see the [SMI Specification](https://github.com/servicemeshinterface/smi-spec/blob/master/traffic-access-control.md) for more information.